Male arms filling a clear glass with water at a clean, modern kitchen sink.

 Curious About These Issues?
 So Are We.

 • How do governments respond to novel challenges?
+Do past relationships and processes open up or constrain innovation?

 Research Spotlight